-- Three through five years (DECA for Preschoolers, 2nd Edition)
+- 3 through 5 years (DECA for Preschoolers, 2nd Edition)

 Q3.
 In what languages are the DCRC resources available?

 In addition to English, several resources are also available in Spanish.
-The assessments available in Spanish include: DECA-I, DECA-T, DECA-P2.
+All assessments are available in Spanish.
 Both the Infant/Toddler and Preschool For Now and Forever Parent Strategy Guides are also available in Spanish.
-Several of our school-age resources are in the midst of translation.
-Please email [email protected] to check on the status of these and other resources you would need in Spanish, or other languages.
+Looking for more?
+Contact us at [email protected].

 Q4.
 Who typically completes the assessments?

-The DECA-I, DECA-T, DECA-P2, and DESSA may be completed by BOTH the child’s parent and/or caregivers/teacher.
-The DESSA-Mini is completed by a teacher or after-school staff member.
-The qualifications that an adult must have to complete an assessment include: 1) Knowing the child for a minimum of four weeks; 2) Spending sufficient time with the child over the minimum four-week period to feel confident answering all of the questions on the assessment.
+The DECA-I, DECA-T, and DECA-P2 may be completed by BOTH the child’s parent and/or caregivers/teachers.
+The qualifications that an adult must have to complete an assessment include 1) knowing the child for a minimum of four weeks, and 2) spending sufficient time with the child over the minimum four week period to feel confident answering all of the questions on the assessment.